History of Andrew Wiggins in Timeline

 2010: FIBA Under-17 World Championship

-In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship as a teammate of Anthony Bennett, helping the Canadian junior national team win a bronze medal.
+In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship, helping the Canadian junior national team win a bronze medal.
+He was teammates with Anthony Bennett.

 2010: Ontario Provincial Championship

-In 2010, during his sophomore year, Andrew Wiggins led Vaughan Secondary School's AAAA basketball team to a 44–1 record and won the Ontario provincial championship, scoring 25 points and grabbing 13 rebounds in the championship game.
+In 2010, during his sophomore year, Andrew Wiggins led Vaughan Secondary School's AAAA basketball team to a 44–1 record, winning the Ontario provincial championship where he scored 25 points and grabbed 13 rebounds.

 In 2011, Andrew Wiggins transferred to Huntington Prep School in Huntington, West Virginia.